 The programme is currently taught in the combined evening mode.
 Students can enrol in courses to a total between 3 and 18 credit units in different semesters (except the Summer Term) without seeking approval from the University.
 Non-local students who hold student visas should normally enrol at least 12 credit units in each semester (except the Summer Term), which is the minimum full-time credit unit load.
 The programme duration normally extends between one year (2 semesters plus 1 summer term) and two and a half years (5 semesters plus 1 summer term).
 Students who have qualified for certain exemptions may complete the programme in one to two years.

 Classes are normally held on weekdays between 7:00 - 9:50 pm (10:50 pm if required), usually for 2-3 evenings per week.
 If students opt to take the fast-track evening curriculum, the weekday classes will be increased to 4-5 evenings per week.
 There may be some weekend classes.

-Taught courses of the programme include Legal Concepts, Commercial Contracts, Procedure & Proof, Dispute Resolution in Theory & Practice, Mediation Practice, Arbitration Law, Arbitration Practice & Award Writing, and International Arbitration.
+Taught courses of the programme include Legal Concepts, Commercial Contracts, Procedure and Proof, Dispute Resolution in Theory and Practice, Mediation Practice, Arbitration Law, Arbitration Practice and Award Writing, and International Arbitration.

 Students are required to take elective(s).

 Exempt students^ are required to complete 6 credit units of electives from an approved list of electives.
 Non-exempt students are required to complete 3 credit units of electives from an approved list of electives.